rajandasguptaml/rajandasguptaml.github.io/content/authors/admin/_index.md

 ## About Me

-Rajan Das Gupta is an Adjunct Faculty member at [St. Thomas University](https://stu.edu/), Miami, FL, and a Machine Learning Engineer at [Deloitte](https://www2.deloitte.com/us/en.html), specializing in building advanced AI solutions like Generative AI (GenAI) and Explainable AI (xAI).
-With over 8 years of academic and industry experience, he leads [ELITE Lab](https://elitelab.ai/), focusing on cutting-edge NLP and ML research with real-world applications.
+Rajan Das Gupta is an Adjunct Faculty and a UX Researcher with experience in both education and technology.
+He was a computer science teacher at Play Pen and is currently a UX Researcher at Apex DMIT Ltd.

+ Rajan specializes in advanced AI, including Generative AI and Explainable AI, with over  years of experience in academia and industry.
+His focus is on Natural Language Processing (NLP) and Machine Learning (ML), applying these technologies to real-world problems.
+He is committed to advancing AI innovation and bridging research with industry applications.